devp2mc/repo1/README.md

 # Project Title: Kernel Module for Reporting Elapsed Seconds

 ## Group Members:
 - **Partik Dev**
 - **Gurman Johal**

+## Student ID:
+- **devp2:** 400478418
+- **johalg11:** 400467941

 ## Contributions:
-Both group memebers worked togther on the assignment during our lab section. both group memebers eaully contributed ti the assignmnet.
-However, in paticular, Partik Dev focused on constructing and anylzing the cacualtions for the elapsed time using the `jiffies` and `HZ`.
-In addtion, Partik created and organized comments for the program while ensuring read ability.
-Gurman Johal took the role ofconstructing the module and coding the programing files.
-Gurman tested and compiled the files on the linux enviorment using kernal commands.
-Both group memebers tested the progra, and have eqaully contributed to the assignment as they worked toghther during the lab.
+Both group members worked together on the assignment during our lab session and contributed equally to the project.
+In particular, Partik Dev focused on constructing and analyzing the calculations for the elapsed time using `jiffies` and `HZ`.
+Additionally, Partik created and organized comments for the program, ensuring readability.
+Gurman Johal lead constructing the module and coding the program files.
+Gurman tested and compiled the files in the Linux environment using kernel commands.
+Both group members tested the program and contributed equally to the assignment, working together throughout the lab.